Dr Pepper: Zero Sugar

+Europe

 Distribution

-In the United States, Keurig Dr Pepper does not have a complete network of bottlers and distributors, so the drink is sometimes bottled under contract by Coca-Cola or Pepsi bottlers.
-Prior to the initial Cadbury Schweppes investment-turned-buyout, 30% of Dr Pepper/Seven Up products were produced and distributed by Pepsi bottlers, and another 30% by Coca-Cola bottlers.
-The remaining 40% were produced and distributed by independent bottlers (mainly consisting of Dr Pepper/Seven Up premerger regional bottlers) and the Dr Pepper/Seven Up Bottling Group.
-Currently, the majority of Pepsi and Coke bottlers bottling Dr Pepper are owned by PepsiCo and The Coca-Cola Company after their buyouts of their major bottlers.

-Presently, Keurig Dr Pepper relies on its own bottling group to bottle and distribute its products in more than 30 states.
+Presently, Keurig Dr Pepper relies on its own bottling group to bottle and distribute its products in more than 30 US states and Canada.
 Coca-Cola and Pepsi have essentially stopped bottling and distributing Cadbury-Schweppes products in favor of in-house alternatives, although regional exceptions can be found.

-In Canada and Poland, Cadbury-Schweppes has licensed distribution rights to PepsiCo.
+In Poland, Cadbury-Schweppes licensed distribution rights to PepsiCo, but currently distributes the product through Orangina Schweppes.
 In Mexico, Germany, Sweden, the Netherlands, Slovakia, Austria, the Czech Republic, Belgium and Norway, Cadbury-Schweppes owns the trademark and distributes the product.
-In Finland, the product is bottled by Sinebrychoff which also bottles Coca-Cola Company's products.
-In Romania, it can be found only in larger cities, imported from Belgium.
-In Portugal, Spain, France, Turkey, and Greece, it is very difficult to find, as it is usually imported from the United Kingdom.
-In almost all of the other countries of the world, the Coca-Cola Company purchased the trademark from Cadbury-Schweppes and distributes the product.
-This mixed worldwide ownership of the trademark is due to antitrust regulations which prevented Coca-Cola from purchasing the rights everywhere.
+In Finland, the product is bottled by Sinebrychoff, which also bottles Coca-Cola Company's products.